Mike Green with Rod Capps

 Judy Banker

 Described as "One of the brightest stars on the acoustic music scene" (PulpA2) and "a monster singer-songwriter" (SEMIBluegrass) Judy Banker is known for her hook-driven, intensely personal, evocative songwriting and singular, expressive voice.
-She is joined by three of her all-star Judy Banker Band members including David Roof, John Sperendi, and Tony Pace, for an intimate evening featuring cuts from her award-winning recordings.
+She is joined by three of her all-star Judy Banker Band members including David Roof, John Sperendi, and Alan Pagliere, for an intimate evening featuring cuts from her award-winning recordings.

 Happy Hour: Steff Kayser